Jagarut/prompter/README.md

 streamlit run prompt_optimizer/streamlit_app.py
 ```

 Then, open the provided URL in your browser.
-The web app allows you to input your prompt, select the model, temperature, max tokens, and optimization strategy.

 ## Optimization Strategies

 The `prompt_optimizer.py` supports different optimization strategies:

 - **default:** Rephrases and optimizes the prompt to be more effective for LLMs.
 - **concise:** Rephrases the prompt to be more concise and to the point.
 - **detailed:** Rephrases the prompt to be more detailed and explicit.

 You can select the strategy in the `streamlit_app.py` or by modifying the `PromptOptimizer` class in `prompt_optimizer.py`.